day8/re-frame-async-flow-fx/README.md

 The `:async-flow` data structure has the following fields:

   - `:id` - optional - an identifier, typically a namespaced keyword.
-Must be unique to each flow.
+Each flow should have a unique id.
     Must not clash with the identifier for any event handler (because internally an event handler is registered using this id).
     If absent, `:async/flow` is used.